Zimbra/zimbra-zimlet-signature-template/README.md

         //now you can get a property value by doing: this.globalConfig.get('name-of-property') };

-    //Use window.parent.tinyMCE.activeEditor.setContent to replace the contents of the composer textarea handleClick = e => {
+    //Use this.props.editor.setContent to replace the contents of the composer textarea handleClick = e => {
-        window.parent.tinyMCE.activeEditor.setContent(this.globalConfig.get('htmlTemplate'));
+        this.props.composer.editor.setContent(this.globalConfig.get('htmlTemplate'));
     }

     render() {
         //Only show the Zimlet in the UI where we want it.

-        if (this.props.editorType == "composer") {
+        //if (this.props.composer.editor.id.indexOf('zimbra-composer') > -1) {
         //We are in the email composer
-        }
+        //}
-        else {
+        if (this.props.composer.editor.id.indexOf('zimbra-compact-editor') > -1) {
             //We are in the signature composer, let's show the button return (
                 <div style="float:right">